Find Your Perfect School

 : W. Congress Street, Charles Town, WV 25414

-The online B.A. in Philosophy program at American Public University exposes students to the pillars of the discipline through the required courses on metaphysics, epistemology, existentialism, and period-based philosophies like ancient philosophy, medieval philosophy, modern and post-modern (post-industrial and scientific revolution) philosophies.
+The online B.A. in Philosophy program at American Public University exposes students to the pillars of the discipline through the required courses on metaphysics, epistemology, existentialism, and period-based philosophies like ancient philosophy, medieval philosophy, and modern and post-modern (post-industrial and scientific revolution) philosophies.

 The program also offers four concentrations that students can go into, these are: